v7herman4/COE-TK-AI-Builder-Consumption/README.md

 1. Navigate to Environments from the Site Map.
 2. Click into the respective Environment record.
 3. Click on the "Capacity and Add-ons" tab.
 4. Add a new Environment Add-on or update the existing one and set the Allocated amount.
-Note that the Add-on record in question must have the "Add-on Type" field set to "AI" (sans quotes).
+5. Note that the Add-on record in question must have the "Add-on Type" field set to "AI" (sans quotes).

 ![image](https://github.com/v7herman4/COE-TK-AI-Builder-Consumption/assets/89024016/91b9ae50-7bb9-45bf-818d-0dbd9a6f812c)

 ### Gathering AI Builder Consumption Telemetry

 This solution consists of a Power Automate Flow that gathers AI Builder consumption telemetry and stores it in the Dataverse tables that maintain AI Builder Inventory in the COE TK environment.
 It runs on a nightly basis (midnight) and no user configuration is required.
+However, for immediate results, perform the following two steps:
+1. Run the Power Automate Flow: AI Builder Consumption Tenant Update and wait for it to finish.
+2. Run the System Job as per step 6 in the Import Solution section.

 ### Viewing AI Builder Consumption Overages